Skip to content

 Status Meaning

-verified Empirically confirmed against a raw artifact, a primary source, or a landed commit.
+verified Empirically confirmed against artifact / source / commit.
 Strongest claim.

 draft In progress — expect churn.